TimeMachine1994/081925-SvelteTweb/archive/project-tracking/PHASE_2_DEMO_DATA_COMPLETE.md

 ## Overview

-Phase 2 of the TributeStream Demo System has been successfully implemented.
+Phase 2 of the Tributestream Demo System has been successfully implemented.
 Demo sessions now automatically create realistic memorial data complete with streams, condolences, and service information tailored to each scenario.

 ---